-Germany is filled with must-see sites, including 41 UNESCO World Heritage Sites.
-Two thousand years of history includes picturesque castles, historical cities like Weimar, sky scratching cathedrals, the entire half-timbered Altstadt (old town) of Bamberg or the latest addition of the Le Corbusier Houses in Stuttgart.
+Germany is filled with must-see attractions, including 41 UNESCO World Heritage Sites.
+Two thousand years of German history includes picturesque castles, historical cities like Weimar, sky-scratching cathedral spires, and the entire half-timbered altstadt (old town) of places like Bamberg or modern additions such as the Le Corbusier Houses in Stuttgart.

-With this many world-class sites, you might have trouble deciding which UNESCO sites in Germany are must-see.
-Here we highlight just 11 of the best UNESCO sites in Germany.
+With this many world-class sites, you might have trouble deciding which to visit.
+Here are the top 11 UNESCO sites in Germany you really must see.

 The oldest city in the country, Trier, also holds the best Roman monuments in Germany.
-Trier was founded in 16 BC and still features sites like:
+The city was founded in 16 BC and still features Roman sites like:

 - Porta Nigra